llm-d-incubation/llm-d-infra/quickstarts/docs/monitoring/README.md

 - If running on OpenShift, User Workload Monitoring provides an accessible Prometheus Stack for scraping metrics.
 See the [OpenShift documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/monitoring/configuring-user-workload-monitoring#enabling-monitoring-for-user-defined-projects_preparing-to-configure-the-monitoring-stack-uwm) to enable this feature.
-- In any Kubernetes environment, Prometheus custom resources must be available in the cluster.
+- In other Kubernetes environments, Prometheus custom resources must be available in the cluster.
 To install a simple Prometheus and Grafana stack, refer to [prometheus-grafana-stack.md](./prometheus-grafana-stack.md).

 ### Helmfile Integration

-Provided Prometheus custom resources exist in the cluster, the [llm-d well-lit paths](../examples/README.md) include the option to enable Prometheus
+Provided Prometheus custom resources exist in the cluster, all [llm-d guides](../../guides/README.md) include the option to enable Prometheus
 PodMonitor creation for scraping vLLM metrics.
 With any llm-d helmfile example, update the modelservice values to enable monitoring:

 ```yaml